ZhengtongXu/UniT/README.md

 For a quick implementation, we offer the UniT representation model, pretrained using the Allen key data, in this [folder](https://drive.google.com/drive/u/0/folders/1h7LEpv7DFSN3-MpCDPeyHbNRfPuVBqTL).

+Please note that the pretrained representation is based on the GelSight Mini with markers.
+If you're using a GelSight Mini without markers or another version of GelSight, consider training the representation from scratch with your own data.
+Additionally, we cropped the raw images from the GelSight Mini with markers, removing the edges where no markers were present.
+Specifically, we use [gsmini](https://github.com/raghavauppuluri13/gsmini) and [this recorder](https://github.com/ZhengtongXu/UniT/blob/main/UniT/utils/tactile_recorder.py) for data streaming and cropping.
+Please compare your raw images with those displayed on our [website](https://zhengtongxu.github.io/unifiedtactile.github.io/)  to check whether you are using a significantly different cropping method.
+If so, consider cropping your data similarly or training the representation from scratch using your data.

 ## Tactile Perception Training
 All logs from tactile perception training will be uploaded to wandb.
 Login to [wandb](https://wandb.ai) (if you haven't already)
 ```console